rpy2/rpy2/doc/source/vector.rst

 .. note::

-   :meth:`Vector.index` has a complexity linear to the length of the vector's length;
+   :meth:`Vector.index` has a complexity linear in the length of the vector's length;
    this should be remembered if performance issues are met.